2009 Rafael Nadal tennis season: Qatar Open

 Nadal's first official ATP tour event for the year was the 250 series Qatar Open in Doha.
 After his first-round match with Fabrice Santoro, Nadal was awarded the 2008 ATP World Tour Champion trophy.
 Nadal eventually lost in the quarterfinals to Gaël Monfils.
 Nadal also entered and won the tournament's doubles event with partner Marc López, defeating the world No. 1 doubles team of Daniel Nestor and Nenad Zimonjić in the final.
 As noted by statistician Greg Sharko, this was the first time since 1990 the world No. 1 singles player had played the world No. 1 doubles player in a final.

 Australian Open

-At the 2009 Australian Open, Nadal won his first five matches without dropping a set, before defeating compatriot Fernando Verdasco in the semifinals in the second longest match in Australian Open history at 5 hours and 14 minutes.
+At the 2009 Australian Open, Nadal won his first five matches without dropping a single set, before defeating compatriot Fernando Verdasco in the semifinals in the second longest match in Australian Open history at 5 hours and 14 minutes.
 This win set up a championship match with Roger Federer, their first meeting ever in a hard-court Grand Slam tournament and their nineteenth meeting overall.
 Nadal defeated Federer in five sets to earn his first hard-court Grand Slam singles title, making him the first Spaniard to win the Australian Open and the fourth male tennis player—after Jimmy Connors, Mats Wilander, and Andre Agassi—to win Grand Slam singles titles on three different surfaces.
 This win also made Nadal the first male tennis player to hold three Grand Slam singles titles on three different surfaces at the same time.